dilshankarunarathne/herb-classifier-backend/README.md

 The application allows users to add locations of known medicinal plants using GPS.
 Additionally, users can search for other plant locations using the application...

+### Project Scope
+This study aims to provide consumers with a reliable source of information on traditional medicines by developing a centralized database system for home remedies and medicinal plants used in Sri Lankan traditional home remedies, which can be accessed as a mobile application.

 ## Installation

 ### Prerequisites